-4. The mapping interface has a set of cross hairs which you
+4. The mapping interface has a set of cross hairs which you ned to use to select the corners of your paddock.

-paddock.
 Use the "+" key on the top left of screen to add a new corner (see blue circle on adjacent image).

-Complete your 5. paddock and select the save buttom in the top right hand corner of the screen (highlighted in green circle).
+5. Complete your paddock and select the save buttom in the top right hand corner of the screen (highlighted in green circle).
 Save the new paddock information.

-6. Check to ensure that the new paddock is in listed the "latest farm summary" screen which is a button located on the main menu screen.
+6. Check to ensure that the new paddock is listed in the "latest farm summary" screen which is a button located on the main menu screen.
 If not go back in an edit the details as required.

 7. You can now go to the "Feed Estimate" button and select the paddock name and all required infromation (pasture type, region and season) should automatically populate.
 Using the Trimble Greenseeker to collect NDVI...

 One of the critical steps is the collection of NDVI data using the Trimble Greenseeker.
 There is also a standard protocol for collecting the height estimate from pasture where it is required.
 1. When using the Greenseeker it is important to hold the sensor relatively level, a plastic bubble level is useful to judge how level you are holding the sensor.
 You can also use your mobile phone by downloading a bubble level app such as this one free from Google Play: https://play.google.com/store/apps/details?id =net.androgames.level.
 Keeping the sensor level means that it has the correct viewing angle of the pasture leaf canopy.
 You will notice that this changes if you view the same area of pasture from a different angle.